Rigidity of bordered polyhedral surfaces: Preliminaries

 \subsection{Basic results about cosine law}

 We first introduce some basic results regarding to the cosine law function.
-Let $l_{1}$, $l_{2}$, $l_{3}$ and $\theta_{1}$, $\theta_{2}$, $\theta_{3}$ denote three edges and corresponding inner angles of a triangle.
-The cosine law expresses the $\theta_{i}$ in terms of $l_{1}$, $l_{2}$, $l_{3}$.
+Given a geometric triangle, the cosine law expresses the inner angles in terms of three edge lengths.
 See Appendix \ref{AppA} for details.
-So we regard $\theta_{i}$ as the function of $l_{1}$, $l_{2}$, $l_{3}$, called cosine law function.
-The following three lemmas establish some basic properties of cosine law function. please refer to \cite{chow,L.D.G,Zhou1,Ge1,Ge2} for more information. \begin{lemma} Let cosine law function be as above.
+So we regard the inner angles of the geometric triangle as the function of three edge lengths, called cosine law function.
+The following three lemmas establish some basic properties of cosine law function.
+Please refer to \cite{chow,L.D.G,Zhou1,Ge1,Ge2} for more information. \begin{lemma} Let $l_{s}$, $\theta_{s}$ ($s=1,2,3$) be the edge length and opposite inner angle of a geometric triangle such that $\theta_{s}$ facing $l_{s}$.
+Set $\{i,j,k\}=\{1,2,3\}$.
 Then